mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ## Installation

-You need to install 2 different types of package to make the pickers work:
+You need to install two different types of packages to make the pickers work:

 1. **The component** (`@mui/x-date-pickers` or `@mui/x-date-pickers-pro`) manages the rendering.
 2. **The date-library** ([Day.js](https://day.js.org/), [date-fns](https://date-fns.org/), ...) manages the date manipulation.